ashertoqeer/thebackendguy.com/_posts/2020-05-09-java-modules-introduction.md

 ### App Module

 The Next step is to complete `module.app`.
-Again, we need `module-info.java` at root of our App module and since our app module has a dependency on the utils module, we need to specify that dependency in `module-info.java`.
+Again, we need `module-info.java` at the root of our App module and since our app module has a dependency on the utils module, we need to specify that dependency in `module-info.java`.
 Create `module-info.java` with the following command:

 ```
 $ cat > module.app/module-info.java
 ```

-paste following code in console, press `Ctrl+D` when finish
+paste following code in console, press `Ctrl+D` when finished

 ```java
 module module.app {